 There will be spoilers.
 If you haven’t seen Black Panther, stop doing what you’re doing right now, buy tickets, and go see it.

 Then you have Princess Shuri.
-The 16 year old engineer who creates all the technology for Wakanda.
+The 16-year-old engineer who creates all the technology for Wakanda.
 She’s spunky and high-spirited, dislikes tradition, but is also not afraid to do what is necessary for her country.
-At the time she is questioned, it is more because of her age than because of her gender.
+When Shuri is questioned, it is more because of her age than because of her gender.
 In a white movie, her gender would have come up questioning if can she could handle creating all this technology.
 M’Baku simply questioned her age and whether or not she was too young to be in charge of such a large project.
 It is her ingenuity that truly sets her apart from women in other movies.
-It is clear that she is well respected in general and only her mother, her matric, has the ability to take her in hand.
+It’s is clear that she is well respected in general and only her mother, her matriarch, has the ability to take her in hand.
 I adore that she is a complex woman who is also powerful, loving, and very intelligent.

-Even if men are the face for the outside world, it is ultimately the women that give Direction and provide the strength to push forward when everything is against them.
+Even if men are the face of the outside world, it is ultimately the women that give direction and provide the strength to push forward when everything is against them.
 They provide the loyalty that keeps their culture together.

 Although I’m not exactly sure how else they would have made that, I’m incredibly grateful that it showed up in this way.
-This is as natural to me is breathing, and I would have found myself distressed to be watching a movie about black people where the women were relegated to side rolls, only to be the love interest we ogle.
-These women were strong and unique in their own ways, and had their own reasonings for their decisions and actions.
-In many ways, without the heart shaped herb they were shown as equals: that’s the way it’s supposed to be.
+This is as natural to me as breathing, and I would have found myself distressed to be watching a movie about Black people where the women were relegated to side roles, only to be the love interest we ogle.
+These women were strong and unique in their own ways and had their own reasonings for their decisions and actions.
+Even without the heart-shaped herb they were shown as equals: that’s the way it’s supposed to be.
 If you dance African American vernacular partner dances, pay attention to the gender roles and the way they show up in Black Panther.